 Call for Session Proposals

 The GEER Program Committee looks to the science and restoration community to assist with developing the conference agenda.
-We invite you to propose a session related to your interests and expertise.
-Conference topics of focus are provided on the Topics Page as suggestions but don’t feel limited to these areas.
-GEER seeks to capture all emerging issues and new ideas.
+We invite you to propose a session related to your expertise.
+Conference topics of focus are provided on the Topics Page but don’t feel limited to these areas.
+GEER at seeks to capture all emerging issues and new ideas.

 1. Define the purpose, focus and overarching message of the proposed session.